apache/incubator-kie-kogito-runtimes/README.md

 * Define the next development version an adjust the sources accordingly:

+    * Checkout to the master-branch or the branch which is the base for this release.

+        $ git-all.sh checkout master (or base release branch i.e. 6.2.x)

     * Define the next development version on the branch from which you are releasing.

         * There are only 1 acceptable pattern: